-The health of your feet greatly affects not only your ability to walk without discomfort, but your overall quality of life as well.
-A pain in the foot can easily travel up through your body and cause significant pain elsewhere.
+The health of your feet greatly affects not only your ability to walk without discomfort but your overall quality of life as well.
+Pain in the foot can easily travel up through your body and cause significant pain elsewhere.
 At Gibbs Foot & Ankle Clinic in Edmonton, we believe custom orthotics are a great help in dealing with issues that you already have or as a preventative measure for future foot problems.
-They’re also used by athletes to deal with the stresses they put their bodies through day in and day out as well as for injury prevention.
+They’re also used by athletes to deal with the stresses they put their bodies through day-in and day-out as well as for injury prevention.
 Avoid pain and future problems; trust our custom orthotics in Edmonton!

 Custom orthotics are used to treat a variety of foot-related ailments and symptoms, including:

 Bunions A bony, often painful, bump on the base of your big toe results from progressive deforming changes in toe positioning usually because of joint instability and muscle imbalances.